 As we already covered, CFAs specialize in financial analytics.
 According to the CFA Institute, the two most common occupations for a CFA are portfolio manager and research analyst.
 Working with a CFA is common for people who want help with investing and asset allocation.

-A CFP focuses on financial planning.
+A CFP, comparatively, focuses on financial planning.
 Common occupations for CFPs include financial planner, wealth manager and financial advisor.
 While both of these certifications are common, CFP is the more common certification for a financial advisor because it is more tailored to financial planning with individuals.

 General Requirements for Becoming a CFA